Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Mining Mechanism

-The Fermat Protocol generates tokens according to a standard crytptographic algorithm acting as a proof of the value nodes are contributing to the application (Fermat uses a kind of Proof of Work Algorithm designed for the particular services Fermat nodes are providing).
+The Fermat Protocol generates bandwith tokens (_b-fermats_) according to a standard crytptographic algorithm acting as a proof of the value nodes are contributing to the application (Fermat uses a kind of Proof of Work Algorithm designed for the particular services Fermat nodes are providing).

 With the mining mechanism, tokens are distributed to those who contribute most work to the operation of the Fermat Network.
-In this case, _fermats_ are distributed through a predetermined algorithm to the miners that connect clients between each other and allow clients to talk through them.
+In this case, _b-fermats_ are distributed through a predetermined algorithm to the miners that connect clients between each other and allow clients to talk through them.

 ### Token Issuing

 #### Fermat.org (Non-profit organization)

-Fund-raising Fermat tokens are issued by a non-profit organization called Fermat.org that will never receive financial benefits from the Fermat system.
+Fund-raising Fermat developers tokens (_d-fermats_) are issued by a non-profit organization called Fermat.org that will never receive financial benefits from the Fermat system.
 This organization have the following responsibilities:

-* Issuance of initial tokens
+* Issuance of initial  _d-fermats_ tokens
-* Holding of developer tokens
+* Holding of developer tokens _d-fermats_
 * Management of bounty payments
 * Determining the Fermat System direction
-* Collecting and distributing statistical information from the Fermat System.
+* Collecting and distributing statistical information from the Fermat System

-Fermat.org makes decisions in a decentralized manner, using a “proof of stake” voting mechanism for any decision.
+Fermat.org will make decisions in a decentralized manner, using a “proof of stake” voting mechanism for any decision once the project is mature enought.
+Meanwhile the direction of the project is determined by its founders.

 #### Fermat Protocol